jaybrueder/rally-benchmark-unifier/README.md

 # Rally Benchmark Unifier

-Because Rally does not yet have an option to run all benchmarks with a single command, we built Rally Reporter.
+Because OpenStack Rally does not yet have an option to run all benchmarks with a single command, I built Rally Reporter.

-It combines every single benchmark in the __
+It combines every single benchmark in the __rally/doc/samples/tasks/scenarios/__ folder into one benchmark file.

-## Hot to use it
+## How to use it

 Clone this repo next to your __rally__ folder.
-Your folder structure should like like this
+Your folder structure should look like this

 * rally
 * rally_benchmark_unifier